Property division: Married couples

 If you and your spouse want to share your property differently, you can make a marriage contract.
 This is also called a domestic contract.

-If you and your spouse have already separated but agree on how to divide property you can make a separation agreement.
+If you and your spouse have already separated but agree on how to divide property, you can make a separation agreement.

 If you cannot agree on how to divide property, you can get help from a family law professional.
-These are neutral people who are trained to work with both of you to help you reach an agreement or decide for you.
+They are trained to work with both of you to help you reach an agreement.
+Or they can decide for you if you cannot agree.
+Or, one of you must start a family law court case and ask a judge to decide.

 If your spouse dies